An county of gently rolling arable land, known since Roman times for its rich farming and forestry.

-The River Severn runs through Gloucestershire from north to south, its valley is about 8 miles wide in the north and known locally as the Vale of Gloucester.
-South of Gloucester it narrows to become the Vale of Berkeley.
-West of the Severn is the rich and verdant Forest of Dean.
+The River Severn runs through Gloucestershire from north to south.
+The Severn Valley is about 8 miles wide in the north and known locally as the Vale of Gloucester.
+To the south of Gloucester it narrows to become the Vale of Berkeley.

-Britain's Severn Bore, a large surge wave that travels inland along the estuary of the River Severn, is a spectacular natural phenomena and is one of the largest in the world.
-The Severn estuary is shaped such that the incoming tidal waters are funnelled into an increasingly narrow channel, as the tide rises.
+Britain's Severn Bore (a large surge wave that travels inland along the estuary of the River Severn) is a spectacular natural phenomena and is one of the largest in the world.
+The Severn estuary is shaped such that the incoming tidal waters are funneled into an increasingly narrow channel, as the tide rises.
 This forms a large wave that can travel all the way up the river to Gloucester.

 'When the boar comes, the stream does not swell by degrees, as at other times, but rolls in with a head... foaming and roaring as though it were enraged by the opposition which it encounter'